ruhan-2908/ruhan-2908/README.md

 <td width="50%">
  A B O U T - M E:

-💻 Passionate about Full-Stack Development with hands-on experience in modern web apps <br>
+💻 Passionate about Web Development with hands-on experience in backend of modern web apps <br>
 💭 Quote I live by: "The more you sweat in peace, the less you bleed in war" <br>
 🔥 Actively working on exciting projects and competitions<br>
 🌱 Always exploring new tech, patterns, and frameworks<br>